DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **The question is:** Will we embrace these alternatives, or will the fear programming drive them back underground?

 This isn't just about individual choices.
-It's about whether our species will reclaim the Family-based wisdom traditions and community structures that could free us from Engine-based control systems.
+It's about whether our species will reclaim the Kin-based wisdom traditions and community structures that could free us from Machine-based control systems.

 The infrastructure for human wisdom and natural community was never destroyed—just abandoned.
 Which means the path back to our original potential is still available.